DeepPSP/deprecate-kwargs/README.md

 ![pytest](https://github.com/DeepPSP/deprecate-kwargs/actions/workflows/run-pytest.yml/badge.svg)
 ![PyPI](https://img.shields.io/pypi/v/deprecate-kwargs?style=flat-square)

-A Tool for Depreating (Keyword) Arguments for Python Functions.
+A Tool for Deprecating (Keyword) Arguments for Backward Compatibility for Python Functions.

 A decorator is implemented to deprecate old kwargs in a function, with signature and docstring modified accordingly.
 Instead of replacing the old kwargs with new ones, this decorator makes old and new kwargs both available,